Jonathan D. Krane: Life

+Management Company Entertainment Group

 A chance meeting with Blake Edwards at an industry party would change the course of his career.
 Edwards was reportedly tired of working with the studio system and Krane pitched him his idea for a "new type of film studio."
 After further discussions, they partnered together to form Blake Edwards Entertainment, where Krane would serve as CEO.
 Krane would develop and produce the projects so Edwards could focus on writing and directing.

 Their first project was the hit film Trail of the Pink Panther, which they followed up with Curse of the Pink Panther the next year.
-All told, they made seven films together before Jonathan left to expand his own company called Management Company Entertainment (MCE), which he had formed in 1983.
+All told, they made seven films together before Krane left to expand his own company called Management Company Entertainment (MCE), which he had formed in 1983.
 The separation was not amicable, with Blake later saying he "was furious with Krane and no longer spoke to him because Krane had made all his contacts through Edwards and then left."

-Krane took MCE public in 1987 as "Management Co.
-Entertainment Group", which made him the youngest CEO of a publicly traded company at the time.
+Krane took MCEG public in 1987 as "Management Company Entertainment Group", which made him the youngest CEO of a publicly traded company at the time.

+In July 1989, MCEG acquired UK-based home video distributor Virgin Vision (including subsidiary Virgin Films) from the Virgin Group, and renamed it MCEG Virgin Vision.
+MCEG's existing home video divisions, including MCEG Home Video and Forum Home Video, were merged with the US division of Virgin Vision to form MCEG Virgin Home Entertainment.
+MCEG's acquisition of Virgin Vision was proved to be unsuccessful, and in 1990, MCEG filed for Chapter 11 bankruptcy.
+The company sold 85% of Virgin Vision to GE Capital, and the Virgin Group reacquired 15%.
+The US and Australian operations of MCEG Virgin Home Entertainment were shut down, while the UK branch remained in operation, and when Virgin's stake was sold to GE Capital in 1991, was renamed Vision Video Ltd. (VVL).

+In 1992, John Kluge acquired MCEG and renamed it MCEG/Sterling Entertainment.

+In 1995, MCEG/Sterling and two other companies owned by Kluge were merged into Orion Pictures to form the Metromedia International Group, which was acquired by Metro-Goldwyn-Mayer in 1997.

+Death

+Krane died suddenly of a heart attack on August 1, 2016, at age 64 in his home in Hollywood Hills.
+His adopted daughter died less than four months later.